scopeclient/scope/README.md

 1. Clone the repository
 2. Run `cargo run`
-   - It's reccomended to use `cargo watch -- cargo run` from [cargo-watch](https://github.com/watchexec/cargo-watch), but it's in no way required
+   - It's recommended to use `cargo watch -- cargo run` from [cargo-watch](https://github.com/watchexec/cargo-watch), but it's optional

 ### Environment